Every BMW owner, at some point, will ask the question: How often should I change the spark plugs on my BMW?

-BMW Parking Assist Malfunction, Auto PDC failure, and no parking assistance may display on the iDrive screen due to a faulty sensor, defective control module or software issues with Park Assist module.
+BMW Parking Assist Malfunction, Auto PDC failure, and no parking assistance may display on the iDrive screen due to a faulty sensor, defective control module, or software issues with the Park Assist module.

 BMW parking assistant uses ultrasonic sensors to measure parking spaces on both sides of the vehicle and incorporates the Park Distance Control system.

 Anytime the car speed is lower than 22 mph, it observes the potential parking spaces.
 It also takes over the steering, braking, and acceleration during parking.

 To diagnose the BMW parking assistance system, you will need a BMW All System scanner.

 - Locate the OBD-II port under the dashboard.
 Driver side.

 - Plugin your scanner and turn on the ignition.

 - Allow the scanner to turn on and select your BMW model.